bitovi/academy/src/react/7-intro-to-hooks.md

 With the release of version 16, hooks were added to the React API.
 Now, developers can use state and respond to lifecycle events, all from functional components.

-Many developers find this to be a huge improvement over using class components in equivalent situations because hooks tend to be a lot cleaner, more discrete and ultimately more scalable.
+Many developers find this to be a huge improvement over using class components because hooks tend to be a lot cleaner, more discrete and ultimately more scalable.

 Each hook exposed by the React API does something different, but there are a few which are used more than others.
 It's also important to keep in mind that it's possible to create your own custom hooks.
 This is why hooks are seen not just as an API improvement but a paradigm shift.

 The "Hooks" way of doing things is slowly becoming adopted not just by React but by 3rd party component libraries as well.

-**Most Popular Hooks**
+**Most Common Hooks**

 - **useState:** Returns a stateful value, and a function to update it.
 - **useEffect:** Accepts a function that contains imperative, possibly effect-ful code.